Kujala-Pietilä Treatment incorporates elements from live electronics, microtonality, jazz and contemporary music

 Accordionist Veli Kujala and saxophonist Esa Pietilä are both known as masters of their respective instruments, composers and improvisers.
 Their new innovative duo exploring the boundaries of written music and improvisation was formed in 2013, and premiered at Helsinki Music Centre´s Camerata Hall.

-Their debut performance in the Camerata concert hall at the Helsinki Music Centre in September 2013 proved the duos music to be a dazzling exposition of tonal color and a musical collage of mind expanding soundworlds and multilayered rhythms that transport the audience into magical musical places, that one couldn’t even dream of existing.
+“Kujala-Pietilä Treatment´s debut performance proved the duos music to be an exposition of tonal color and a musical collage of mind expanding soundworlds and multilayered rhythms that transports the audience into musical places, that one couldn’t even dream of existing”

-The concert experience is amplified with live-electronics in an exciting way by the duos use of motion detectors and cameras together with the live playing, sequencing and programming.
+The concert experience is amplified with live-electronics by the duos use of motion detectors and cameras together with the live playing, sequencing and programming.
 Despite the small size of the group, their unique expression and sound can be described as massive, captivating, electric, virtuosic, filled with tension and even violent, but in contrast with a minimalistic and gently playful sonic landscape.
 With this duo almost anything is possible and no musical ground is sacred or impossible for them.

 Veli Kujala has received accolades from numerous international competitions around the world.
 He has performed as a soloist with Avanti!, Gävle Symfoniorkester, Insomnio, Ostrobothnian Chamber Orchestra, Kymi Sinfonietta, The Chamber Orchestra of Lapland, The Oulu Symphony Orchestra, The Lahti Symphony Orchestra, Tapiola Sinfonietta, Vaasa City Orchestra, Västerås Sinfonietta and Zagros Ensemble to name a few.
 He is also active in the improvised and jazz music scene, most notable recent projects include the Brazilian-Ugric organic jazz of Pipoka, the eclectic Gourmet and Kalle Kalima’s K-18 that combines modern improvisation to avant-garde jazz.
 He has also been involved in several “Vapaat äänet”-projects working together with French jazz musicians.
 He has performed as the soloist in premieres of accordion concertos from Markus Fagerudd and Pekka Pohjola, double concerto for cello and accordion by Olli Virtaperko, concerto for quarter tone accordion by Sampo Haapamäki and double concerto for quarter tone accordion and accordion by Joachim F. W. Schneider.